mpc-qt/mpc-qt/README.md

 **Encoding support like VirtualDub:**  Churn out memes faster.
 No need to open a video editor when your media player can do your job for you.
 Requires writing an encoder-orientated backend.

-**Race Inspired Cosmetic Enhancements:**  In-app custom styling support.
-Requires a few dropdowns/tabs and a multi-line text editor in the settings.

 Suggestions welcome.